PacktPublishing/Hands-On-Image-Generation-with-TensorFlow-2.0/README.md

 This is the code repository for [Hands-On Image Generation with TensorFlow](https://www.packtpub.com/product/hands-on-image-generation-with-tensorflow/9781838826789?utm_source=github&utm_medium=repository&utm_campaign=9781838826789), published by Packt.

 **A practical guide to generating images and videos using deep learning**

+**Recommended by Francois Chollet, Google AI, Creator of Keras**

+*"All TensorFlow/Keras, with very readable code examples.
+Includes a section on StyleGAN, which will come in handy ... it's well explained."*

 ## What is this book about?
 The emerging field of Generative Adversarial Networks (GANs) has made it possible to generate indistinguishable images from existing datasets.
 With this hands-on book, you’ll not only develop image generation skills but also gain a solid understanding of the underlying principles.